 Not all, but most American West roads are so utilitarian and straight-as-an-arrow efficient that you start appreciating even the smallest of distractions along the way.
 When the choices for visual entertainment consist of exploded deer carcasses, billboards, and Cracker Barrel signs, you start to realize that interstate travel truly is about the destination — to hell with the journey.

 I speak from experience.
-This is my third American road trip in six years.
-My tired have gobbled up thousands of miles beneath me.
+This is my third American West road trip in six years.
+My tires have gobbled up thousands of miles beneath them.

 I had already seen a little of the American West during our 2008 road trip, but wow, this continent is looking better than ever.
 It’s absolutely gorgeous.